carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/source/explainers/lidar_module.rst

 We use a ground filtering algorithm called Grace and Conrad (developed by grace and conrad from our team a few years back).
 Essentially, we split our point cloud into bins, find the point with the minimum radius and z in and fit a plane to a RANSAC-based sample of those points.
-We conclude by filterting out points above and below that plane by a tuneable height parameter.
+We conclude by filtering out points above and below that plane by a tuneable height parameter.

 :doc:`Density-Based Spatial Clustering of Applications with Noise (DBSCAN) <../implementation/lidar_module>`